 In the previous tutorial, we saw how to prepare an Armbian lightweight system for an Orange Pi.
 To do this, we started from the Server version that does not have a graphical desktop.
 In this tutorial, we’ll see how to update a server version installed in the previous tutorial to add the graphical desktop XFCE (lightweight) also).

-For this tutorial, I used an Orange Pi Lite (WiFi version) with an 8GB SD card but this tutorial applies to any Linux environment.
+For this tutorial, I used an Orange Pi Lite (WiFi version) with an 8GB SD board but this tutorial applies to any Linux environment.

 |Orange Pi Lite or other model|